versatica/mediasoup-website/documentation/v3/communication-between-client-and-server.md

 * DataConsumer ["transportclose"](/documentation/v3/mediasoup/api/#dataConsumer-on-transportclose).
 The client should call `close()` on the corresponding local data consumer.
 * DataConsumer ["dataproducerclose"](/documentation/v3/mediasoup/api/#dataConsumer-on-dataproducerclose).
 The client should call `close()` on the corresponding local data consumer.

-The same happens when pausing a producer or consumer in client or server side.
+The same happens when pausing a RTP producer or consumer in client or server side.
 The action must be signaled to the other side.
 In addition, the server side application should listen for the following events and notify the client about them:

 * Consumer ["producerpause"](/documentation/v3/mediasoup/api/#consumer-on-producerpause).
 The client should call `pause()` on the corresponding local transport.
 * Consumer ["producerresume"](/documentation/v3/mediasoup/api/#consumer-on-producerresume).
 The client should call `resume()` on the corresponding local transport (unless the consumer itself was also paused on purpose).